 Schengen Visa Cover Letter

-The cover letter for the Schengen visa is one of the most important documents you need to submit when applying for visa for Europe.
+The cover letter for the Schengen visa is one of the most important documents you need to submit when applying for a visa to Europe.
 In this cover letter, you will mention the purpose of your visit and a detailed itinerary.

 Be as detailed as you can and mention every little detail.
-Mention the trains you would catch, the hotels you would stay in, the hop-on hop-off buses that you would catch, the opera house you would go to.
+Mention the trains you would catch, the hotels you would stay in, the hop-on-hop-off buses that you would catch, and the opera house you would go to.

 Proof of Accommodation

 You need to provide proof of accommodation for the whole duration of your stay inside the Schengen zone.
 We made refundable reservations for hotels for our whole itinerary.

 When applying for a Schengen visa from India, you will need to show proof of sufficient funds to sustain yourself for the whole time in Europe.